jaymorelli96/jaymorelli/content/about.md

 {{</html>}}
 #### Fitness
 - ~~Surf in Snapper Rocks~~
-- Surf in J-Bay
+- Surf at J-Bay
 - Surf in Mentawais islands
+- Watch the waves in Pipeline
 - Get barreled
 - Run a half-marathon
-- Run a marathon
+- Run a full marathon
 {{<html>}}
         </div>
         <div class="goal-3">